KSAITEJAREDDY/Portfolio/README.md

 I am now eager to apply my accumulated knowledge and passion for quality assurance in a dynamic team setting.
 My goal is to grow into a lead-level QA role, driving both innovation and efficiency in software testing over the next few years

 ## CV
-You can download my CV as
+You can download my CV here-

 ## Skills
 • Proficiency in Testing Tools: Selenium, Cypress, JMeter, Postman, RestAssured, TestNG, Jenkins, OWASP ZAP